 As Chief Executive and the Section 151 Officer of the Council, I have the statutory responsibility for the proper administration of the Authority's financial affairs, and I am required to confirm that the Council's systems can be relied upon to produce an accurate statement of accounts.
-A statement of assurance (The Annual Governance Statement) was reported to the Authority's

-A statement of assurance (The Annual Governance Statement) was reported to the Authority's Governance Committee on 25th June 2014.
+A statement of assurance (The Annual Governance Statement) was reported to the Authority's Governance Committee on 24th June 2015.

-This Statement of Accounts has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2013/14 (The Code), which is based on International Financial reporting Standards, and the Service Reporting Code of Practice for Local Authorities (SERCOP).
+This Statement of Accounts has been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 (The Code), which is based on International Financial reporting Standards, and the Service Reporting Code of Practice for Local Authorities 2014/15 (SeRCoP).